barnstee/UA-CloudPublisher/README.md

     "ExpandedNodeId": "string",
     "Filter": [
      {
-      "OfType": "string" // Event type to filter by
+      "OfType": "string" // Expanded node ID of event type to filter by }
-     }
     ]
    }